nushell/nushell.github.io/commands/docs/dfr_arg-where.md

 title: dfr arg-where
 categories: |
   expression
-version: 0.76.0
+version: 0.77.0
 expression: |
-  Creates an expression that returns the arguments where expression is true
+  Creates an expression that returns the arguments where expression is true.
 usage: |
-  Creates an expression that returns the arguments where expression is true
+  Creates an expression that returns the arguments where expression is true.
 ---

 # <code>{{ $frontmatter.title }}</code> for expression